 No spam · Unsubscribe any time

-Economic Times · 8 days ago
+Economic Times · about 2 months ago

 The Supreme Court dismissed Uttar Pradesh’s attempt to levy a 21% state VAT on natural gas transported from Andhra Pradesh to Uttar Pradesh, ruling the transaction is an interstate sale governed by the Central Sales Tax Act.
 The decision upheld a 2012 Allahabad High Court judgment that quashed UP’s assessment orders against Reliance Industries, Tata Chemicals and IFFCO.
 The ruling confirms that gas transported through common pipelines remains an interstate sale even when co‑mingled.

-Aviation Jeta · 9 days ago
+Aviation Jeta · about 2 months ago

 The Delhi government has lowered the VAT on Aviation Turbine Fuel (ATF) from 25% to 7% for airlines operating in the capital.
 The reduced rate will apply for an initial six‑month period, providing relief to airlines and passengers amid rising fuel costs.

-Republic World · 10 days ago
+Republic World · about 2 months ago

 The Delhi government has reduced the VAT on aviation turbine fuel (ATF) from 25% to 7% effective 16 May 2026.
 The change applies to airlines purchasing fuel at Delhi airports, providing significant cost savings for the aviation sector.